SRCD Federal Policy Fellowship Program

 Note: Fellows who are temporary federal employees do not receive a separate allowance for professional development.
 This will be at the discretion of the host office.

 - The SRCD Federal Policy Fellowship began in 1978 with congressional placements.
 In 1991, the fellowship program added placements in federal executive branch agencies.
 The SRCD State Policy Fellowship began recently in 2017.

-- To date, there is a network of approximately 200 fellowship alumni.
+- To date, there is a network of over 200 fellowship alumni.

 My experience as a fellow has been incredibly rewarding.
 It has allowed me to utilize my expertise…to inform and shape conversations that will directly impact the lives of children and families…I am incredibly grateful for the experience and look forward to utilizing the knowledge that I have gained to promote communication between the policy and research communities to better shape our nation’s services for children and families.

 Both the SRCD Executive Branch and Congressional Policy Fellowships are designed for scholars across all career levels (early, mid-career, and advanced-career) from a variety of backgrounds and scientific disciplines and who have an interest in policy.
 Applicants must meet the following eligibility criteria:

 - Earn a doctoral-level degree (e.g., Ph.D., Ed.D., M.D.) relevant to child development prior to the start of the fellowship.